mchrdk/swissinno_ble/README.md

 ---
+If you like this integration please consider [Buy me a Coffee] (https://buymeacoffee.com/unigas)

+---
 ## 🚀 Features
 ✔️ **Automatic BLE scanning** – Detects traps without manual pairing.
 ✔️ **Trap Status Monitoring** – See if traps are set or triggered.